KiboOst/jeedom_docs/other/Rhasspy/index.md

 ### Kaldi

 Kaldi is a lot better at speech recognition than pocketspinx.
-But it comes by default with a even language model which make it slower.<br />
+But it comes by default with an heavy language model which make it slower.<br />
 You can install lighter models from here (get the TDNN-250):<br />
 Models: [zamia-speech ASR models](https://github.com/gooofy/zamia-speech#asr-models)<br />
 French models: [zamia-speech releases](https://github.com/pguyot/zamia-speech/releases/tag/20190930)